RagnarokOS/distrib/README.md

 This script should only be called from the Makefile.

+## Directories

+* `portage.conf`: custom portage configuration.
+These get copied to the `miniroot` chroot before emerging `@world`.

+* `includes.preinst` / `includes.postinst`: if these directories exists,
+any content will be copied to the `base` chroot.
+The content in `*.preinst` is copied before custom packages are emerged, while `*.postinst` get copied after the emerge command.

+The structure of these directories should be the same as any root filesystem (see: `portage.conf`).

 ## Building

 *Under development.
 These build instructions may change and stop working